Wiarton's beet industry was to be a great boost to the town's economy. Instead, it left most people with a bad taste in their mouths.

 There are certain four-letter words that are taboo.
 Most of us know the words that I am referring to.
-However, at the turn of the last century the Wiarton area had its own four-letter word, which I am sure many felt was the most disgusting of all four-letter words.
+However, at the end of the nineteenth century the Wiarton area had its own four-letter word, which I am sure many felt was the most disgusting of all four-letter words.
 The word that burned the ears of many citizens of that community was “beet”.

 In the late 1890s Wiarton’s economic base seemed to be shrinking.
 The lumbering industry on the Bruce Peninsula was not as dynamic as it had been in earlier days.
 When the Grand Trunk Railway first laid its tracks in the area, Wiarton was its only destination point on Georgian Bay.
 Consequently, when goods were shipped to and from the hinterlands of the southern peninsula most of them came through the port facility at Wiarton.